undus5/undus/content/posts/backup-and-encryption.md

 -  `-P`  show progress during transfer.
 -  `--del`  &nbsp; remove files which are no longer exist in the sourse directory.

-If `"target_dir"` doesn't exists, it will be created automatically.
+If `target_dir` doesn't exists, it will be created automatically.

-There's difference about `"source_dir"` between "with trailing slash" and "without trailing slash".
+There's difference about `source_dir` between "with trailing slash" and "without trailing slash".
-Without trailing slash, the result will be a subfolder like `"target_dir/source_dir"`.
+Without trailing slash, the result will be a subfolder like `target_dir/source_dir`.

 To syncing data to other computers, use [Syncthing](https://syncthing.net/).